Official Dodgeball Rules

 - Players must wear soft-soled, close-toed shoes.

 - Balls shall be placed along the center line prior to the opening rush, equidistant from each another and the sidelines.
-On a standard width 30-foot wide court, the distance between each ball and sideline is 3 feet, 9 inches.
+On a standard width 35-foot wide court, the distance between each ball and sideline is 4 feet.

 - Players shall line up along the wall on their respective side of the court, with at least one foot or hand touching the wall.